 Have you tried goal setting before?
 Did you try to work on achieving them in the past?
 Perhaps you wanted to lose weight?
 Or you had to achieve a certain result at work?
 Or you wanted to graduate (or finally pass that amazingly stupid exam…)?

 What I did many years ago was something I learned from a person who had 101 goals.
 The amazing thing was that he achieved most of them in just a few years.
 So there I was, I started to create my list.

 Great, then they have this list.
 What’s next?
 How to achieve them?
 Perhaps you group them?
-You list them by the dates you want to achieve them?
-You prioritize them?
+Do you list them by the dates you want to achieve them?
+Do you prioritize them?

 Here’s the 3×3 method for achieving goals.

 I assume you have goals already.
 You have BIG goals that you want to achieve.
 For this exercise you need the 3 biggest goals you have which will give you (and your loved-ones) the most joy, benefit, growth, fun, etc. The reason you want to have BIG empowering and positive goals is because you need to work on them for a long time so you better enjoy the process!

 For instance you want to graduate, buy a home, learn the foreign language of your parents in law.

 Imagine your 3 biggest goals.
 Imagine you achieved them.
 Imagine what sensations that creates in your body and life!

 Can you vividly see what will happen with you once you achieve them?